lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Integrity Checking {#IntegrityChecking}

 The integrity of the fragmentation-reassembly process of a SCHC Packet MUST be checked at the receive end.
-A Profle MUST specify how integrity checking is performed.
+A Profile MUST specify how integrity checking is performed.

 It is RECOMMENDED that integrity checking be performed by computing a Reassembly Check Sequence (RCS) based on the SCHC Packet at the sender side